Circuits, Congregations & Public Speakers

 Common Questions and Problems

 Your own congregation is automatically added and will always appear first at the top.
-It obviously can’t be removed.
-To edit details for your local congregation, please see Congregation Information and Congregation Assignments.
+It can’t be removed.

 If you see it listed twice, this means it was manually added.
 You should not do this, so please remove the second listing.